-- In the 1990s, Sun Microsystems developed a new programming language called "Java". - Motto: "Write once, run everywhere." - This might be more aptly described as, "Compile once, run everywhere." - Once Java code is compiled, it can run on any platform, irrespective of CPU type. - How is this possible?
+- In the 1990s, Sun Microsystems developed a new programming language called "Java". - Motto: "Write once, run everywhere." - This might also be described as, "Compile once, run everywhere." - Once Java code is compiled, it can run on any platform, irrespective of CPU type. - How is this possible?